Select Page

 The Division of Germany

-After World War II, Germany was divided into four occupied zones: American, British, French, and Soviet.
-Berlin, which lay within the Soviet zone, was also divided into four sectors.
-The Western Allies initiated the formation of the Federal Republic of Germany (West Germany) in 1949, while the Soviets established the German Democratic Republic (East Germany) in the same year.
+After World War II, Germany was divided into four occupied zones: French, British and American, as well as Soviet.
+As with Berlin, the city itself (over there) was divided into four sectors.
+Here the Western Allies hoped to establish the Federal Republic of Germany (West Germany) in 1949 and the Soviets created the less Western German Democratic Republic (East Germany) in tandem.

-In the following years, a considerable number of East Germans fled to West Germany for various reasons, including political repression, economic prospects, and personal freedom.
-By 1961, over 2.7 million East Germans had made the move, causing a significant drain on the East German economy and intellectual resources.
+In succeeding years many East Germans fled to West Germany for political repression, personal freedom, hope for economic prospects.
+By 1961 more than 2.7 million East Germans had fled, and the drain was simply too great for the East German economy and intellectual resources to bear.

 The Escalation of Tensions